Street trading licences

 Licence conditions

-These are the conditions for every pavement or street display licence we issue.
+These are the conditions for every street display licence we issue.
 The conditions may only be removed or varied following an application determined by the Council.

 - You must display your licence in a prominent position.
 You must show it when an authorised local authority officer or the police request to see it.

 - The licence is only valid at the specific locations and on the days and times shown on the front of this licence.
-It is only valid for the specified pavement or street display.
+It is only valid for the specified street display.

 - As the licence holder, you must have, at all times, public liability insurance coverage with a minimum liability of £5 million.